What Is It?

 Cryoablation.
 This treatment, also called cryotherapy, kills cancer cells by freezing and then thawing them.
 It isn't offered at many hospitals, so finding an expert to perform the procedure in your area may be difficult.
 Additional research is needed to determine the long-term effects of cryoablation.

 High intensity focused ultrasound.
 This treatment destroys prostate cancer with high energy sound waves that heat cells to high temperatures.
+It is not currently an approved treatment for prostate cancer.
 Ongoing studies should help doctors determine if this procedure is safe and effective.

 If your prostate cancer has grown through the prostate capsule but has not spread (metastasized) to other organs, watchful waiting or radiation therapy (with or without hormone therapy) are usually recommended.